 Advantages of SDN

 - The network is programmable and hence can easily be modified via the controller rather than individual switches.

 - Switch hardware becomes cheaper since each switch only needs a data plane.

-- Hardware is abstracted, hence applications can be written on top of controller independent of switch vendor.
+- Hardware is abstracted, hence applications can be written on top of the controller independent of the switch vendor.

 - Provides better security since the controller can monitor traffic and deploy security policies.
 For example, if the controller detects suspicious activity in network traffic, it can reroute or drop the packets.

-The central dependency of the network means single point of failure, i.e. if the controller gets corrupted, the entire network will be affected.
+- The central dependency of the network means a single point of failure, i.e. if the controller gets corrupted, the entire network will be affected.

 - The use of SDN on large scale is not properly defined and explored.